 However, in the case of other leaders and autocrats widely reviled in the West, the situation is less clear without explicit Government of FIFA guidance.

-Saudi Arabia may be an ally and business partner of the UK, but the court of appeal still ruled British arms sales to the country unlawful
+Saudi Arabia may be an ally and business partner of the UK, but the court of appeal still ruled British arms sales to the country unlawful in a landmark ruling last summer, amid the conflict in Yemen.

 From where the Premier League is supposed to take a lead on moral judgements is not always clear.